 Orphaned Punchline: "And then Gary comes out of the bathroom ... wearing only a jar of pickles!"
 (Strip #458, May 30, 2011, NSFW.)

 Parental Abandonment: Almost seems to be the norm in this comic.
 Logically, most of the cast of twentysomething characters would be expected to have living parents, and occasionally to talk to them, visit, receive visits from family, or whatever.
-But the only cast members with whom the subject has been raised are Gary, who describes himself as having escaped an oppressive religious upbringing, and Amber, whose parents were said in passing to be wealthy doctors, and who has admitted that she hasn't yet been able to tell them about her porn career.
+But the only cast members with whom the subject has been raised are Gary, who describes himself as having escaped an oppressive religious upbringing, Sandra, who made a very brief reference to a visit by her mother, and Amber, whose parents were said in passing to be wealthy doctors, and who has admitted that she hasn't yet been able to tell them about her porn career.
 (In the spinoff comic Sticky Dilly Buns, her sister has shown up, and her lack of communication with their parents has become a minor plot point.)
 The rest of them just seem to be floating free.

 Pinch Me: When Gary wakes up handcuffed to Yuki, he deduces that he's dreaming, so he tries to wake himself up by supplying his brain with a sensation that it can't replicate — groping her breast.
 Then he realizes that he's awake.
 This moment has Fridge Brilliance attached; he HAS groped breasts before, but not when he was awake — only when Zii and DiDi slept in his bed after he'd already passed out.